-University of Toronto Guidelines for EPA completion:
+University of Toronto Guidelines for EPA completion

-EPAs are valuable formative assessments for learning, and represent low-stakes opportunities for residents to receive feedback, and for faculty to provide important guidance towards development of competence in essential tasks of psychiatric practice.
-Importantly, EPAs represent only one aspect of our assessment strategy at the University of Toronto.
-The Psychiatry Competence Sub-Committee is tasked with integrating a holistic approach to diverse assessment data, including ITARs, STACER exams, EPAs, and more.
+EPAs are formative assessments for learning and are low-stakes opportunities for residents to receive feedback, and for faculty to provide important guidance towards development of competence in essential tasks of psychiatric practice.
+Importantly, EPAs represent only one aspect of our assessment strategy.
+The Psychiatry Competence Subcommittee (PCS) is tasked with integrating a holistic approach to diverse assessment data, including ITARs, STACER exams, EPAs, and more.
 Here we provide guidance for residents, faculty (including coaches and PCS members) for integrating EPAs into CBD (Competence by Design) developmental stages of residency training:

-- 1. Residents in TTD, FOD and COD are required to attempt 1 EPA per week.
+- 1. Residents in TTD, FOD and COD\ are required to attempt 1 EPA per week.
 During the early years of training, frequent EPA attempts allow for residents to develop skills around seeking feedback, identifying their own gaps in knowledge/practice, and meeting RCPSC requirements for EPAs.
 Faculty supervisors of residents in TTD, FOD and COD are encouraged to initiate EPAs at this same frequency (1x/week), recognizing that completion of EPAs is a shared task between residents and faculty, and there is added richness of learning when the EPA opportunity is chosen by the teacher versus the learner. - 2.
-Starting in November 2022, for residents who started training in July 1, 2021 onwards, the PCS (Psychiatry Competence Subcommittee) will begin to review Contextual Variables (CVs) in their analysis of resident assessment portfolios, although this review will not impact progression to the next stage of training.
-Starting the 2023-24 academic year, contextual variables will be a standard component incorporated in PCS review for residents who started training from July 1, 2021 onwards.
-Contextual variables will only impact resident progression if there is evidence across assessments (including ITARs) that a resident is not adequately achieving depth and breadth of cases and learning opportunities. - 3.
+Residents are encouraged to complete Contextual Variables for each EPA to ensure competence in a variety of contexts (e.g., setting, case complexity, age, etc.).
+These will be reviewed at PCS (Psychiatry Competence Subcommittee).
+Of note, contextual variables will only impact resident progression if there is evidence across assessments (including ITARs) that a resident is not adequately achieving depth and breadth of cases and learning opportunities. - 3.
 When a resident has completed RCPSC requirements for all EPAs in TTD, FOD and COD (including contextual variables) and they are in PGY4 or beyond, weekly EPA attempts will no longer be a program requirement.
 Residents at this stage are encouraged to continue EPAs in more complex contexts and with higher complexity patients for ongoing growth and learning.
 At this stage in residency, residents are expected to be more autonomous in their learning and take responsibility for identifying and addressing any gaps in knowledge or skills.
 Evidence of greater self-directed learning is demonstrated in self-reflections, coaching sessions, or through professionalism assessment integrated into ITARs.